-The first set function you can use is oncopipe.set\samples(), which sets the samples you want to use at the shared or module level.
-The first argument corresponds to the module name (or "\shared"), and all subsequent arguments should be sample tables each formatted as a pandas DataFrame.
+The first set function you can use is oncopipe.set_samples(), which sets the samples you want to use at the shared or module level.
+The first argument corresponds to the module name (or "shared"), and all subsequent arguments should be sample tables each formatted as a pandas DataFrame.
 This function automatically concatenates the data frames that are provided.
-Here, SAMPLES is the complete sample table, whereas GENOMES and CAPTURES are sample subsets generated from SAMPLES using oncopipe.filter\samples().
+Here, SAMPLES is the complete sample table, whereas GENOMES and CAPTURES are sample subsets generated from SAMPLES using oncopipe.filter_samples().

+'''

+import oncopipe as op

 op.set_samples("shared", SAMPLES)

 op.set_samples("shared", GENOMES, CAPTURES)

 '''

-The second function you can use is oncopipe.set\input(), which sets the given input for a module.
-Just like op.set\samples(), the first argument is the module name, but this function should not be used for "shared".
+The second function you can use is oncopipe.set_input(), which sets the given input for a module.
+Just like oncopipe.set_samples(), the first argument is the module name, but this function should not be used for "shared".
 The second argument is the name of the input file as listed in the module's configuration file.
 Lastly, the third argument is the value you wish to provide for that input file, which generally is a string value containing the available wildcards (once again, as listed in the module's configuration file).
 That said, you could provide a conditional value as described below in Conditional Module Behaviour.

+'''

+import oncopipe as op

-op.set_input("manta", "sample_bam", "data/{sample_id}.bam") '''
+op.set_input("manta", "sample_bam", "data/{sample_id}.bam")

+'''